rrnewton/WaveScript/apps/reuters/README.txt

     }

-Any parsing of the string arguments str1, str2 will typically happen at WaveScript metaprogram evaluation time.
+Any parsing of the string arguments str1, str2 will typically happen at WaveScript metaprogram evaluation time, but it must be performed by the user code.

 ----------------------------------------